YourWaifuIsShip/Azur-Lane-Guides/ALEN Tier Guide (KONO KAGA eDAtion).md

   * +18% Exp gain for DDs.

 * Desc:
 >The first real DD to hit the seas, and boy does it show.
-Her barely combat-worthy statline and lack of any skill beyond the XP boost makes her a very poor candiate for Limit Breaks, and a very good candidate for 0LB shenanigans.
+Her barely combat-worthy statline and lack of any skill beyond the XP boost makes her a very poor candidate for Limit Breaks, and a very good candidate for 0LB shenanigans.

 #### ![DD](https://azurlane.koumakan.jp/w/images/f/f3/ShiranuiChibi.png "IJN Shiranui") [IJN Shiranui](https://azurlane.koumakan.jp/Shiranui)
 * Skill: